tldr-pages/tldr/pages/osx/lsappinfo.md

 > Control and query CoreApplicationServices about the app state on the system.
 > More information: <https://keith.github.io/xcode-man-pages/lsappinfo.8.html>.

-- List all running applications:
+- List all running applications with their details:

 `lsappinfo list`